-On the other hand, the embolic MCAO first described by Kudo et al. is another popular model that closely mimics the human ischemic stroke.
+On the other hand, the embolic MCAO first described by Kudo et al. is another popular model that closely mimics human ischemic stroke.
 Thromboembolic clot models and non-thromboembolic (microsphere or macro-sphere induced) stroke models are the two major types of embolic MCAO.
-Thromboembolic MCAO is achieved by injection of in vitro clots or via in situ clotting by endovascular instillation of thrombin.
+Thromboembolic MCAO is achieved by injection of in vitro clots or via in situ clotting by the endovascular installation of thrombin.
 This model of MCAO closely reflects the pathophysiology of human cardioembolic stroke.
-The composition of the clot (thromboembolic model) and the size of the spheres (non-thromboembolic model) used has a direct effect on the quality of the MCAO and the infraction induced.
+The composition of the clot (thromboembolic model) and the size of the spheres (non-thromboembolic model) were used to have a direct effect on the quality of the MCAO and the infraction induced.

 Perform the MCAO in a sterile environment.
 Before beginning with the surgical processes all tools and equipment including the surgery area must be sterilized and sanitized.

 Weigh the subject before beginning the procedures.
 Using isoflurane (4-5% for induction, 2-3% for maintenance) in 30% O2 and 70% N2O, anesthetize the subject.
 Ensure the subject is sufficiently anesthetized by pinching both the rear feet and observing for any movements.
 Apply a lubricant ophthalmic ointment to both eyes to prevent eye desiccation during the procedures.
 Shave the fur off the head and neck region and place the subject in a supine position on a heated pad with all its paws tapped to the surface.
 Insert a rectal probe to maintain constant core temperatures of 36.5-37.5 °C. Tape down the tail of the subject to the probe.